cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 	the fields that are specified in the `fields` part of the request body are listed, along with their values.

-_Example response when using an index to find documents:_
+_Example response when you use an index to find documents:_

 ```json
 {